snarkhunter/oofcanvas/README.md

     increasing from left to right and y increasing from top to bottom.

-	If you need to make extensive modifications to an image, it's better to use some other tools first and then load the modified image into the `CanvasImage`.
+	If you need to make extensive modifications to an image, it's probably better to use some other tools first and then load the modified image into the `CanvasImage`.

 * Set overall opacity